-In another set of results, we show that news about US economic and policy developments exerts an extraordinary influence on equity markets around the world.
+In a final set of results, we show that news about US economic and policy developments exerts an extraordinary influence on equity markets around the world.
 Excluding the US stock market and focusing on the other 18 national markets covered by our study, news about US-related developments triggers 38 percent of all daily equity market jumps from 1980 to 2020 (41 percent when dropping jumps due to unknown forces and those with no next-day article).
 The US role in this regard dwarfs that of Europe as a whole, even though Europe accounts for a greater share of global output.
 News about economic and policy developments related to European countries and supranational European institutions seldom drives jumps in non-European countries, with the clear sustained exception of the European sovereign debt crises in the early 2010s.
 China-related news plays almost no role as a source of jumps in other countries before the mid-2000s but has since emerged as an important source of jumps outside China.
-We also show that clarity as to jump reason is higher on average for jumps attributed to foreign developments.
+Clarity as to jump reason is higher on average for jumps attributed to foreign developments.

 Our study contributes to several literatures.
 A wide-ranging body of work considers how media coverage affects financial markets, with notable contributions by Tetlock (2007), Dougal et al. (2012), and Carlin et al. (2014), among others.
 Rather than media coverage effects on financial markets, we examine how journalists explain stock market jumps.
-In this respect, we are closer to Niederhoffer (1979) and Cutler, Poterba, and Summers (1989) and to more recent works by Manela and Moreira (2017) and Baker et al. (2024), who use newspapers to parse the sources of stock market volatility.
+In this respect, we are closer to Niederhoffer (1979) and Cutler, Poterba, and Summers (1989) and to more recent works by Manela and Moreira (2017) and Baker et al. (2025), who use newspapers to parse the sources of stock market volatility.
 Bybee et al. (2024) apply topic models to Wall Street Journal articles from 1984 to 2017 and study their usefulness in forecasting stock returns.
 Engle et al. (2020) use newspapers to measure climate change exposure risks, and Hassan et. al. (2019, 2024) use conference calls to quantify political risk exposures and their effects.
-Relative to these works, we show that news about monetary policy and government spending triggers a highly disproportionate share of upward stock market jumps, that monetary policy jumps foreshadow lower volatility, that the informativeness and clarity of newspaper accounts rose over time, that clarity helps predict volatility, and that news about US developments plays an outsize role in national stock markets around the world.
+Relative to these works, we show that news about monetary policy and government spending triggers a highly disproportionate share of upward stock market jumps, that monetary policy jumps foreshadow lower volatility, that the informativeness of newspaper accounts rose over time, and that news about US developments plays an outsize role in national stock markets around the world.

 A related literature considers how the clarity of financial writing affects stock returns.
 Prominent works include Li (2008) and Shiller (2017).
 We contribute to this literature by developing a new approach to measuring clarity about the forces that drive market jumps.
-Our method is simple and transparent, which facilitates its application to other countries, time periods, and asset markets.
-We also show that low-clarity jumps are associated with greater post-jump volatility.
-Our measurement approach opens the door to quantitative studies of how corporate disclosure rules and the accuracy, depth, and timeliness of economic statistics affect clarity about national stock market behavior and thereby influence overall market volatility.
+Our method is simple and transparent, which facilitates its application to other countries, periods, and markets.
+We also show that low-clarity jumps foreshadow more dispersion in firm-level returns.
+Our measurement approach opens the door to quantitative studies of how improvements in the accuracy, granularity, depth, and timeliness of economic statistics influence the extent of dispersion in firm-level returns and clarity about the forces that drive national stock market movements.